What is the transport mode shift?

 The main transport focus of cities has long been on prioritising the flow of cars; however, this might not be the best strategy to improve mobility.
 In recent years, people’s desire to use smart and affordable mobility solutions has become more and more clear.
 At the same time, decision makers wish to create a better traffic situation with increased mobility as well as reaching their environmental goals.

 Cities might be better off focusing on mobility strategies that revolve around the movement of people with sustainable and environmentally friendly modes of transportation.
-Partially shifting private vehicles to other transport modes like cycling, public- and shared transport have several benefits like improving public health and is an essential step towards reducing greenhouse emissions and air pollution.
+Partially shifting private vehicles to other transport modes like cycling, public- and shared transport has several benefits like improving public health and is an essential step towards reducing greenhouse emissions and air pollution.
 This can also be economically beneficial as traffic congestion holds back our economy through lost time and productivity.

 Understand your traffic